A topic from the subject of Analysis in Chemistry.

 - A beaker

-1. Place a filter paper into the funnel.
+1. Fold the filter paper into a cone and place it in the funnel.

-3. The sand and salt will be trapped in the filter paper, while the water will pass through into the beaker.
+4. The sand will be trapped by the filter paper.
+The water and dissolved salt will pass through into the beaker.

-- The filter paper acts as a barrier, allowing the water to pass through while trapping the larger particles of sand and salt.
+- Filtration separates solids from liquids based on particle size.
+The filter paper acts as a sieve, allowing the liquid to pass through while retaining larger solid particles.

-- Filtration is a simple and effective way to separate solids from liquids.
+- Filtration is a simple and effective method for separating heterogeneous mixtures.

 Share on: